Toggle: English / Spanish

 - With overuse of a joint or tendon

-Adhesions in joints, tendons, or ligaments make it harder to move the joint and may cause pain.
+Adhesions in joints, tendons, or ligaments make it harder to move the joint.
+They may also cause pain.

-Adhesions in the belly (abdomen) that caused a kink, twist, or pulling may cause a blockage of the intestines.
+Adhesions in the belly (abdomen) may cause a blockage of the intestines.
 Symptoms include: